 Check the Events Calendar for upcoming sessions or visit Past Events to access presentations from previous YAP events.

-Celebration and Networking Dinners (formerly Fellowship and Graduation Dinners) are held three times a year between Sydney and Melbourne and Presidential Dinners are held in a number of cities throughout the world.
+Graduation Dinners are held three times a year between Sydney and Melbourne and Presidential Dinners are held in a number of cities throughout the world.
 These events enable the President to apprise members of key issues and strategic initiatives and are a major part of the Institute's calendar.

 Fellow, Associate or actuary designation certificates can be presented at all of these events, which also gives members the opportunity to celebrate their milestones with family, friends and colleagues.